presscustomizr/customizr/README.md

 = 1.0 =
 * Initial Release

+# Copyright
-*Customizr is a free WordPress theme designed by Nicolas Guillaume in Nice, France. (<www.themesandco.com>)* *Feel free to use, modify and redistribute this theme as you like.*
+**Customizr** is a free WordPress theme designed by Nicolas Guillaume in Nice, France. ([Themes and Co](http://www.themesandco.com>)
+Feel free to use, modify and redistribute this theme as you like.
-*You may remove any copyright references (unless required by third party components) and crediting is not necessary, but very appreciated... ;-D.*
+You may remove any copyright references (unless required by third party components) and crediting is not necessary, but very appreciated... ;-D.
-*Customizr is distributed under the terms of the GNU GPL*
+Customizr is distributed under the terms of the GNU GPL

 Enjoy it!